iboing/iboing.github.io/index.md

   <br>
   <p><font color=red>(This paper also won the second place of the Most Popular Poster Award in VALSE 2018)</font></p>

+## Honors and Awards

+[Honors]
+- [2021] Wuwenjun-Outstanding Ph.D.
+Dissertation Award in CAAI (Chinese Association for Arti cial Intelligence)
+- [2021] Outstanding Graduates in Beijing
+- [2021] Outstanding Graduates in Peking University
+- [2020] Presidential Fellowship in Peking University
+- [2019] Outstanding Academic Award in Peking University
+- [2014] Provincial Merit Student in Jiangsu Province

+[Awards]
+- [2021] First Place Winner of Segmenting and Tracking Every Point and Pixel in ICCV 2021
+- [2019] Most Innovative Award of Panoptic Segmentation in COCO 2019 Challenge in ICCV 2019
+- [2018] Runner-up Winner of Panoptic Segmentation in COCO 2018 Challenge in ECCV 2018
+- [2018] Second Place Winner of Most Popular Poster Award in VALSE 2018 (top2 in 145)
+- [2015] Finalist Award in American Interdisciplinary Contest in Modeling
+- [2014] Second Prize in Jiangsu Provincial Advanced Mathematics Contest

 ## Services